mrchughes/solid-project-parent/README.md

 # Personal Data Store (PDS) Microservices System

 This project implements a modular microservices-based prototype for handling verifiable credentials with a Solid-compliant Personal Data Store (PDS).
-The system enables users to obtain verifiable credentials from a government department simulator (DRO) and use them in a benefits application, all while maintaining control of their personal data.
+The system enables users to obtain verifiable credentials from a government department simulator (DRO) and use them in a Frontend Portal application, all while maintaining control of their personal data.

 ## Architecture